 - TOTAL

-The best beef stew with melt-in-your-mouth tender beef, carrots, potatoes, and Guinness beer.
-If you don’t have Guinness on hand, use your favorite dark beer, dry white wine, or coffee.
+This is an unbelievably delicious Guinness beef stew with melt-in-your-mouth tender beef, carrots, and potatoes.
+If you don’t have Guinness on hand, use your favorite dark beer, dry red wine, or coffee.
 As a last resort, use more beef stock.

 You Will Need